deeplearning4j/deeplearning4j/word2vec.md

 * **VocabCache**: Used for tracking metadata including word counts, document occurrences, the set of tokens (not vocab in this case, but rather tokens that have occurred), vocab (the features included in both bag of words as well as the word vector lookup table)
 * **Inverted Index**: Stores metadata about where words occurred.
 Can be used for understanding the dataset.
 A Lucene index with the Lucene implementation[1] is automatically created.

-Briefly, a two-layer neural net is trained with <a href="../glossary.html#downpoursgd">Gradient Descent</a>.
-The connection weights for the neural net are of a specified size. *syn0* in Word2vec terms is the wordvector lookup table, *syn1* is the activation, and a hierarchical Softmax trains on the two-layer net to calculate the likelihoods of various words being near one another.
-The Word2vec implementation here uses <a href="../glossary.html#skipgram">skipgrams</a>.
+The Word2vec implementation here uses <a href="../glossary.html#skipgram">Skip-Gram</a> Negative Sampling.

 ## <a name="train">Training</a>

 Word2Vec trains on raw text.
 It then records the context, or usage, of each word encoded as word vectors.
-After training, it's used as lookup table to compose windows of training text for various tasks in natural-language processing.
+After training, it's used as lookup table for various tasks in natural-language processing.

-After lemmatization, Word2vec will conduct automatic multithreaded training based on your sentence data.
+After tokenization, Word2vec will conduct automatic multithreaded training based on your corpus.
 Then you'll want to save the model.
-There are a few different components to Word2vec.
-One of these is the vocab cache.
 The normal way to save models in deeplearning4j is via the SerializationUtils (Java serialization, akin to Python pickling, which converts an object into a series of bytes).

         SerializationUtils.saveObject(vec, new File("mypath"));